-- Our pupils with SEND are making strong progress closely alongside and sometimes beyond that of their peers. - We track the progress of our children, not only in terms of their academic capabilities but also their social, emotional and mental health. - We aim to prepare children for the real world. - Every achievement is celebrated. - We provide a personalised and bespoke curriculum to those children with additional needs.
+- Our pupils with SEND are making strong personal and academic progress, often in line with and sometimes beyond age related expectations - We track the progress of our children, not only in terms of their academic capabilities but also their social, emotional and mental health. - We aim to prepare children for the real world. - Every achievement is celebrated. - We provide a personalised and bespoke curriculum to those children with additional needs.